 --Brian Dennehy as Sheriff Cobb in Silverado (1985)

-Dennehy established himself as the right man to wear a sheriff's badge, especially if there are unwanted drifters in town, in original Rambo film First Blood.
+Dennehy established himself as the right man to wear a sheriff's badge, especially if there are unwanted drifters in town, in the original Rambo film First Blood.
 He was just as effective as the crooked lawman in this star-studded 1985 film.

 "It ain't dying I'm talking about, it's living.
 I doubt it matters where you die, but it matters where you live."